Honey: Sugar profile

-The average ratio was 56% fructose to 44% glucose, but the ratios in the individual honeys ranged from a high of 64% fructose and 36% glucose (one type of flower honey; table 3 in reference) to a low of 50% fructose and 50% glucose (a different floral source).
-This NMR method was not able to quantify maltose, galactose, and the other minor sugars as compared to fructose and glucose.

 Medical use and research

 Wounds and burns

 Honey is a folk treatment for burns and other skin injuries.
 Preliminary evidence suggests that it aids in the healing of partial thickness burns 4–5 days faster than other dressings, and moderate evidence suggests that post-operative infections treated with honey heal faster and with fewer adverse events than with antiseptic and gauze.
 The evidence for the use of honey in various other wound treatments is of low quality, and firm conclusions cannot be drawn.
 Evidence does not support the use of honey-based products for the treatment of venous stasis ulcers or ingrown toenail.
-Several medical-grade honey products have been approved by the FDA for use in treating minor wounds and burns.
+Several medical-grade honey products have been approved by the US Food and Drug Administration for use in treating minor wounds and burns.

 Antibiotic

 Honey has long been used as a topical antibiotic by practitioners of traditional and herbal medicine.
 Honey's antibacterial effects were first demonstrated by the Dutch scientist Bernardus Adrianus van Ketel in 1892.
 Since then, numerous studies have shown that honey has broad-spectrum antibacterial activity against gram-positive and gram-negative bacteria, although potency varies widely between different honeys.
 Due to the proliferation of antibiotic-resistant bacteria in the last few decades, there has been renewed interest in researching the antibacterial properties of honey.
 Components of honey under preliminary research for potential antibiotic use include methylglyoxal, hydrogen peroxide, and royalisin (also called defensin-1).